revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-71. In SQL, what are the points anyone have to kept in mind when using `group by` clause in SQL?
+71. In SQL, what are the points anyone has to keep in mind when using `group by` clause in SQL?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 > Points to remember when using `group by` clause:
-> - Use `group by` clause with select query
+> - Use `group by` clause with a select query
 > - If `where` clause is used in the query, `group by` clause must be placed after it.
 > - If `order by` clause is used in the query, `group by` clause must be placed before it.
-> - Columns mentioned in the select query should either be the part of group by clause or aggregation function is applied to those columns.
+> - Columns mentioned in the select query should either be part of the group by clause or an aggregation function is applied to those columns.

 </details>

 ---

-72. Display the name and id of those employees from employee table whose salary is greater than 40000 and DOJ in 2019.
+72. Display the name and id of those employees from the employee table whose salary is greater than 40000 and DOJ in 2019.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)